 A malfunctioning temperature control can prevent the cooling system from cycling on, resulting in the temperature in the appliance being too warm, or cause the compressor to run too often which can make the refrigerator compartment too cold, potentially freezing your food items.
-If the temperature control is a thermostat switch and sensing bulb assembly, here are the troubleshooting steps you can take to determine if the temperature control thermostat is functioning properly:
+If the temperature control is a thermostat switch and sensing bulb assembly, here are the troubleshooting steps you can take to perform a refrigerator temperature control thermostat test to determine if the temperature control thermostat is functioning properly:

 Listen for a “click”

-- The first step is to manually rotate the thermostat dial to “call” for more cooling.
+- If you’re learning how to test a refrigerator thermostat, the first step is to manually rotate the thermostat dial to “call” for more cooling.